Three-Point Vortex Dynamics as a Lie-Poisson System

 The symplectic form \eqref{vortexSymplecticForm} induces a Poisson structure on $ \mathbb{C} ^N $.
 This Poisson structure can be written in terms of the following group invariants: the square of the distances between each pair of vortices and the oriented areas of each triad of vortices.
 By regarding these quantities as independent, Bolsinov, Borisov and Mamaev \cite{BoBoMa99} are able to describe the reduced vortex dynamics as a subsystem of a hamiltonian system on the Lie algebra $ \mathfrak{u}(n-1) $.
 More concretely, Borisov and Lebedev \cite{BoLe98ii, BoLe98iii} study the 3-vortex compact and non-compact vortex dynamics using this point of view.

 In this paper we concentrate on the 3-point vortex problem.
+We also assume that the total vortex strength is not zero.
 One of the objectives is to clarify that, properly understood, the point of view of Borisov and Lebedev lead to a description of the reduced dynamics as a Lie-Poisson reduced system in $ \mathfrak{u} ^\ast (2) $.
-The Poisson braquet for the reduced dynamics turns out to be the standard Lie-Poisson braquet on the dual of a Lie algebra (cf. \cite[chap.
+The Poisson bracket for the reduced dynamics turns out to be the standard Lie-Poisson braquet on the dual of a Lie algebra (as in \cite[chap.
 13]{MaRa99}).

-Moreover, this paper contributes by giving a systematic construction of a one-parameter family of covectors $ \{ \sigma _1, \sigma _2, \sigma _3 \} $ satisfying Pauli-commutation relations and relates such construction with canonical transformations involving Jacobi-Bertrand-Haretu coordinates for the original three point vortex system.
-The origin of the Pauli symbols is explained in a broader context and simple expressions for Casimirs are given in terms of the coordinates $ (a _0, a _1, a _2, a _3) $ induced by the dual basis of the Pauli symbols.
+Moreover, this paper contributes by giving a systematic construction of a one-parameter family of covectors $ ( \sigma _1, \sigma _2, \sigma _3 ) $ satisfying either Pauli-commutation relations or relations closely related to them.
+The origin of the Pauli symbols is carefully derived using elementary linear algebra tools.
+Simple expressions for the Casimirs are then given in terms of coordinates $ (a _0, a _1, a _2, a _3) $ induced by the dual basis of the Pauli symbols.
 This allows for the foliation of $ \mathfrak{u} (2) ^\ast $ by level sets of Casimirs be made explicit.

-As a side note, it should be noticed that our preferred choice of Pauli symbols differs from the corresponding one given in \cite{BoLe98ii}.
-With our choice, the positive direction of the $ a _1 $-axis intersects the coadjoint orbit at a binary collision and the expression for the hamiltonian takes a simpler form.
+We also relate such construction with an alternate symplectic reduction, namely using canonical transformations involving Jacobi-Bertrand-Haretu coordinates for the original three point vortex system.
+(This symplectic reduction is used elsewhere to compute the reconstruction phases of the 3-vortex problem; see \cite{HeSh2018}.)